Massachusetts Child Support Guidelines

 The judge may also make a ruling on the proper amount of child support if they feel like the number produced by the guideline is not in the best interests of the child or children.

 Every four years, the Massachusetts Probate and Family Court issues a new set of child support guidelines.
 These guidelines are used to calculate what a noncustodial parent should be paying in support.
-The changes to the guidelines are meant to reflect the changing economic climate, changes to the law and are meant to help clarify how to set child support amounts.
+The changes to the guidelines are meant to reflect the changing economic climate, changes to the law and are meant to help clarify Massachusetts child support calculation.

 When calculating support, the court will look at the gross income of the parties, the lifestyle the child is accustomed to, health insurance costs, and parties’ ability to pay.

 The Massachusetts courts have implemented a formula that is used to determine the amount of support to be paid.
-Listed below are the major factors that the formula uses to determine a support amount:
+Listed below are the major factors used by the Massachusetts child support calculator to determine a support amount:

 - Gross income of the parents;